New! Transflo Mobile+ 7.0 Release Notes

 When drivers are prompted to log in on special pre-configured Honeywell handsets, instruct them to enter their Geotab user ID and password and then tap Login.

-Example: This example shows the new Loads 2.0 workflow and user login features in Transflo Mobile+ R6.7 embedded edition running on a mobile handset engineered for freight shipping and delivery personnel.
+Example: This example shows the new Loads 2.0 workflow and user login features in Transflo Mobile+ R6.7/R7.0 embedded edition running on a mobile handset engineered for freight shipping and delivery personnel.

 As a driver, your user ID should be the same for your Transflo Mobile+ and Geotab HOS/ELD registrations.
 Use the same user ID and password for those two (2) separate driver accounts.
 Later, when you tap HOS Login, an easy single-sign on (SSO) process automatically authorizes you and logs you in based on the User ID you already entered when you logged in to the Mobile+ app.

 To learn more about this special edition of Release 6.7, see New!
-Transflo Mobile+ 6.7 Embedded Handset Release Notes.
+Transflo Mobile+ 6.7 Embedded Handset Edition Release Notes.
+Release 7.0 and 7.1 will continue to offer associated updates.

 In June 2025, Transflo introduced a new platform service that automatically synchronizes assets between Geotab and Drivewyze removing hours of manual data upkeep.
 Although this feature is not exclusively a Mobile+ app feature, it is listed here because it is related and certainly welcome in eliminating the prior manual spreadsheet process.